Utersum: History

 Three preserved dolmens testify of settlements from as early as the Bronze Age.

 In the 17th and 18th century, whaling was an important trade on Föhr.
 A census in 1787 showed that Utersum and Hedehusum together had 294 inhabitants, 62 of whom were seafarers.
 As a part of Western Föhr, Utersum belonged to the Danish Enclaves and was thus directly linked to the Danish Kingdom while Eastern Föhr and Wyk adhered to the Duchy of Schleswig.
 Only when Denmark lost Schleswig to Prussia after the Second Schleswig War of 1864 did Utersum become part of Schleswig-Holstein due to the annexation of Schleswig-Holstein by Prussia in 1867.

 Utersum, Hedehusum and the adjacent municipality of Witsum were the only ones in Zone II of the Schleswig Plebiscites in 1920 to vote for Denmark; as they were not directly situated at the border though, they remained with Germany.

 Politics

 Since the municipal elections of 2008, the independent FWU holds five seats in the municipality's council, the equally independent UWG holds four.

 Notable people

 Utersum became the favourite resort of entertainer Hans Rosenthal (1925–1987).
 He was made an honorary citizen of the village.

-Utersum was the hometown of Volkert & Boz Lorenzen and Arian Martens all able seaman lost at sea on the brig Mary Celeste in 1872.
+Utersum was the hometown of Volkert & Boz Lorenzen and Arian Martens all able seamen lost at sea on the brig Mary Celeste in 1872.